 2015 has seen a big rise in the number of iBeacon apps.
 Gone are the days when beacons were underleveraged and used only for loyalty programs and couponing, predominantly in the retail sector.
-Today, beacons are helping deliver enhanced experiences to customers and businesses alike, across diverse industries and verticals.
-The sheer versatility of the technology allows beacons to be used across sectors from restaurants, events to museums.
+Today, proximity marketing tools like bluetooth beacons are helping deliver enhanced experiences to customers and businesses alike, across diverse industries and verticals.
+The sheer versatility of the technology of proximity marketing beacons allows to be used across sectors from restaurants, events to museums.

 Following is our round up on the latest iBeacon apps that are driving innovation in various verticals from high-fashion to safety.
 We had talked about 5 Best iBeacon apps in an earlier post, here are another 5 apps that stand out for their novelty and innovative use cases.

 Knomi is a mobile beacon enabled app that helps high-end fashion boutiques drive store footfalls.
 Maintaining a premium brand persona is critical to every high-end fashion brand.
 This requires such boutiques to undertake niche and personalised marketing initiatives as opposed to initiatives that are mass market oriented.

 Currently, customer acquisition (by means of fancy events and dinners) can prove to be quite expensive for high-end fashion brands.
 Knomi, a Finland and London based fashion discovery startup is all set to change this status-quo.
 It offers an iOS app that helps boutiques find new buyers without denuding the carefully curated brand value upon which they depend.

 Knomi currently has signed up more than 70 high-end fashion retailers in London including Far Fetch, Net-a-porter, Mr Porter and MatchesFashion, to supply inventory to its app.